otto-de/api-guidelines/topics/collections-and-pagination.md

 }
 ```

 ???
 Naming: Maybe prefix `cursors` with `_` ?
-Or maybe reuse the page object and add cursor keys?
+Or maybe reuse the page object and add cursor keys, see option below
 ???
 Naming: `after` , `before` vs `next` , `previous` - see page metadata?

 * `self` : Cursor to the first element in the result.
 Same as *first* if results
 * `after` : Cursor to the last element in this subset.
 To be used to get the next elements